This module lets users delay the usage of a command to a later date.

 !scheduleremove (scheduler index)

 Deletes a scheduler on the specified index, as shown by !schedulelist.
 Users can only remove their own schedulers.
-Administrators can remove any scheduler created by anyone within the current server.
+Server managers (users with “Manage Server” permissions) can remove any scheduler created by anyone within the current server.

 !scheddel 1 !schedrm 3